 In early 2020 she was the first Bitcoiner to visit Zimbabwe to research the country’s monetary situation as well as the adoption rate of Bitcoin and to report on the results in her podcast.
 The goal was, through interviews, to build a bridge between people who live under flawed democracies or authoritarian regimes to the rest of the world and to show how Bitcoin could improve their living conditions and financial freedom.

 Bitcoin is money from the people, for the people.
 It’s mathematical rules can’t be corrupted - neither by governments nor by billionaires.
 This guarantees a level of fairness which cannot be achieved in traditional human driven systems.
 It gives underprivileged individuals, such as people from developing nations, women, and oppressed minority groups, the chance to participate globally in a free and private manner with each other.
 This freedom to exchange value, unleashing people’s creativity and innovation, is what drives Anita Posch.

-Anita translated two volumes of The Internet of Money by Andreas M. Antonopoulos to German.
-Her research and activities around Bitcoin are discussed in media all over the world: Bitcoin Magazine, CoinDesk, Bayern2, Deutschlandfunk, Radio FM4, and ARD television amongst others.
+Anita translated two volumes of The Internet of Money by Andreas M. Antonopoulos into German.
+Her research and activities around Bitcoin are discussed in media all over the world: Bitcoin Magazine, CoinDesk, What Bitcoin Did, Bayern2, Deutschlandfunk, Radio FM4, and ARD television, among others.

 Bitcoin might be our only tool to secure the human right to privacy and freedom of transaction.
 It’s a medium of liberation for billions of people and a defense mechanism for privacy in our ever more digital lives. — Anita Posch